Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 ### 2.1 Spherical Harmonic Basis Functions

-Spherical harmonics $Y_\ell^m(\theta, \phi)$ are eigenfunctions of the Laplacian operator on the sphere $ S^2 $.
+Spherical harmonics $'Y_\ell^m(\theta, \phi)'$ are eigenfunctions of the Laplacian operator on the sphere $' S^2 '$.
 They arise as solutions to the angular part of Laplace's equation when expressed in spherical coordinates.
 Formally, the basis functions satisfy:

 $\nabla^2_{\Omega} Y_\ell^m = -\ell(\ell+1) Y_\ell^m$